 4 tablespoons vegetable oil, divided

-Shape the dough into a round shape.
-Flatten it out with your palm.
-Use a rolling pin to roll it out into a thin circle, about 10 inches in diameter.
+Working with one ball of dough at a time (keep the rest covered with plastic wrap), flatten the dough with the palms of your hands, then use a rolling pin to roll it out into a thin circle, about 10 inches in diameter.

-Brush a thin layer of the oil mixture all over the dough.
-Sprinkle scallions over the pancake.
+Brush a thin layer of the oil mixture all over the surface of the dough.
+Sprinkle about 1 tablespoon of minced scallions (green part only) on top.

-To roll it into a spiral shape, first, start from one end, roll the circle of dough into a log.
-Then take one end of the log and curl it toward the other end, like a cinnamon bun.
-Tuck the end of the dough underneath the spiral.
-Cover the pancake with a plastic wrap.
-Rest for 10 minutes.
+Starting from the bottom of the circle, roll the dough up into a log.
+Then take one end of the log and curl it onto itself toward the other end, forming a spiral, like a cinnamon bun.
+Tuck the other end of the log underneath the spiral.
+Cover with plastic wrap and let rest for 10 minutes.
+Meanwhile, repeat with the remaining pieces of dough.